For free and impartial money advice and guidance, visit MoneyHelper.

 Keep in mind that most of your belongings will not be affected by your IVA.
 You may be encouraged to sell off more expensive items to pay your debts, but it is very unlikely that anything you use in your home will become part of your IVA.

-How Will A Debt Relief Order Affect My Life?
+How Will A Debt Relief Order Affect Me?

 Aside from writing off some debt, a debt relief order can have an impact on other parts of your life.